rtaylor034/brainsuck/README.md

 ## Description

-Brainsuck is a programming language that is defined by [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) with 3 additional instructions regarding a 'stored cursor'.
+Brainsuck is [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) with 3 additional instructions regarding a 'stored cursor'.

 The source code contained in this repository is a simple Brainsuck interpreter. \
 *(This interpreter also interprets an additional [debug instruction](https://github.com/rtaylor034/brainsuck#debug-instruction))*